 "Cutting interest rates to zero would throw savers under the bus," Greg McBride, the chief financial analyst at Bankrate, recently told CNBC.
 "Zero percent interest rates are not a panacea," he added, explaining that sub-zero rates likely wouldn't have the desired effect of getting people to spend.

-It would also set you back on retirement savings, says Robin Anderson, a senior global economist at Principal.
+It would also set you back when it comes to your ability to earn interest as you save and invest for a comfortable retirement, says Robin Anderson, a senior global economist at Principal.
 "The challenge of negative interest rates is that you may actually have to save more because you might see negative yields on some of your investments," she says.
 "You'd have to save more to achieve the same retirement goals."

 Experts say it's unlikely, though, that any lenders would actually pay consumers to take on debt.
 Instead, they'd find other ways to make money.
 "I ultimately think that consumers will pay more in the form of higher fees," Anderson says.